asus-linux-drivers/asus-numberpad-driver/README.md

 - Disabling sys NumLock from e.g. external keyboard disables NumberPad as well
 - Enabling sys NumLock do not activate NumberPad (can be enabled)
 - Disabling NumberPad by default disable sys Numlock as well (can be disabled which is useful when is connected external keyboard)
-- Driver supports pointer moves & pointer button clicks when is NumberPad activated, !recommended area for executing clicks or start moving is bottom offset to avoid send NumberPad number or char together with click! (can be disabled)
+- Driver supports pointer moves & pointer button clicks when is NumberPad activated (recommended area for executing clicks is bottom offset to avoid of sending number or other character together with click) (can be disabled)
 - Repeating the key, when is held (disabled by default)
 - Multitouch up to 5 fingers (disabled by default)
-- Safe slide gestures against accidental touches by default (by default is multitouch disabled so is not allowed use more then only 1 finger at the same moment)
+- Is implemented protection against multitouching when is multitouch not enabled (printing NumberPad key and slide gestures from corners are cancelled when is second finger used)
 - Driver supports laptop suspend
 - Disabling Touchpad (e.g. Fn+special key) disables by default NumberPad as well (can be disabled, this functionality supports atm only `xinput` from `xorg`, no `wayland` support https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver/issues/54)
 - Is recognized when is connected external keyboard and automatically is changed [configuration](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver#external-keyboard-configuration)